Curiosity. Dialogue. Discovery.

 Get Involved

 Want to join the conversation?
-Reach out to Camila Nardozzi to bring Intellectual Vitality to your student group, organization, or department.
+Reach out to anyone on the team to bring Intellectual Vitality to your student group, organization, or department.

 Curious about the academic side?
-Reach out to Matthew Sohm for academic questions, teaching tips, and pedagogical support.
+Reach out to Matthew Sohm at the Derek Bok Center for Teaching and Learning for academic questions, teaching tips, and pedagogical support.